vir123-devf/Soil-Classification-1_annam/README-2.md

-#  Soil Image Classification Challenge- 2
+#  Soil Classification Hackathon Challenge 2 - IIT Ropar | Annam.ai

 This repository contains my solution to the **Soil Image Classification Challenge 2** organized by **Annam.ai at IIT Ropar**.
 The goal was to classify whether an image is of soil or not using machine learning and computer vision techniques.